thunder9/node-dde/README.md

 Node-dde
 ========

 Node-dde is a simplified regacy win32 Dynamic Data Exchange (DDE) wrapper for node.js using [Edge.js](https://github.com/tjanczuk/edge) and [NDde](http://ndde.codeplex.com/).
-The client listen to the asynchronous **advice** on multi-threaded CLR without blocking the node.js event loop.
+The client listen to the asynchronous *advise* on multi-threaded CLR without blocking the node.js event loop.

 # Installation